xgcm/xgcm/doc/grid_ufuncs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In short, a "grid ufunc" is a generalisation of a `numpy generalized universal function`_ to include the xGCM Axes and Positions of input and output variables.
-We tell a function about the axes information through a ``signature``,
-which for a function which accepts data located at the center grid positions and returns
-data located on the same axis but now at the left-hand grid positions would look like:

-``"(ax1:center)->(ax1:left)"``.

 If you are not already familiar with numpy generalised universal functions (hereon referred to as "numpy ufuncs"),
 then here is a quick primer.